-Tom is a community ecologist studying how species declines and extinctions affect communities.
-With Roland Knapp, Ericka Hegeman, and agency collaborators, he works to develop conservation tools and strategies for endangered mountain yellow-legged frogs in California’s Sierra Nevada mountains.
-He is currently studying the interaction between frogs and mountain gartersnakes, and how predation impacts frog restoration efforts.
-Previously, Tom studied the consequences of mountain yellow-legged frog declines for aquatic insect communities and alpine lake diatom communities, and avian, lizard and human malaria.
-He resides in Bishop and San Francisco and rides bicycles and surfcraft.
+Tom is a community ecologist interested in Sierra aquatic communities and ecosystems, and how species declines and extinctions affect communities.
+With the Mountain Lakes Research Group and many collaborators, he works to develop conservation tools and strategies for the endangered mountain yellow-legged frogs in California’s Sierra Nevada mountains.
+His postdoctoral work focused on the interaction between frogs and mountain gartersnakes, and how predation impacts frog restoration efforts.
+Tom has also studied the consequences of mountain yellow-legged frog declines for aquatic insect communities and alpine lake diatom communities, and avian, lizard and human malaria.
+He resides in Bishop and San Francisco, bikes and occasionally surfs, and spends a lot of time making food for the field season.
+He has been working in the Sierra since 2004.
 Ask Tom about the time he found a llama in Yosemite.

 tcsmith [at] ucsb.edu